 Once you have successfully removed the device drivers, restart your computer, then use the drivers you previously downloaded from the official website, and reinstall them.

-Note: If you were unable to locate the appropriate drivers for your Alp Touchpad device, then you could try using the automated driver updater tool Driver Detective.
+Note: If you were unable to locate the appropriate drivers for your Alp Touchpad device, then you could try using the automated driver updater tool Smart Driver Updater.
 This tool will automatically search the internet for the most up-to-date drivers for not just the touchpad device but all the devices attached to your computer, all with a simple click of a button.
-This makes Driver Detective the best solution for both beginners and intermediate users.
+This makes Smart Driver Updater the best solution for both beginners and intermediate users.

 Anyway, you can download this powerful tool from here: